mpailab/pylext/README.md

 | `^`        | 20       |  left         |
 | `\|`       | 10       |  left         |

-Note that in current grammar definition comparison and logical operators don't have priorities and defined via another nonterminals.
-They all have priority lower that those that can be defined using this macro.
+Note that in current grammar definition comparison and logical operators are defined via another nonterminals (not expr).
+So, they all have priority lower that those that can be defined using this `infix` macros.

 ### New syntax definition
 Usually to define a complex macro it is needed to have a lot of additional rules